 All Ecocetera solar PV installations are carried out by qualified, trained and certified installers and electricians.

-We can install on roofs or on the ground – on commercial or domestic properties, and for new build projects as well as existing buildings.
+We can install on commercial or domestic properties, and for new build projects as well as existing buildings.
 The process is similar for every type of install, and is as follows.

 We can do provisional quotes from plans, dimensions or from Google Earth – but we do need to carry out a full survey on site before we commit to a price or start installing.